 Because it’s a byproduct, grape seeds are inexpensive, which adds to their appeal as an ingredient.
 Compared to other oils, it’s also practically weightless, and that lighter consistency makes it great for use in hair and skin products.
 Many products claim that there are curative and restorative powers in grapeseed oil.
-Some even say it can help you regrow hair.
-So how true are these claims?
-It turns out, they’re pretty valid.

 What Makes Grapeseed Oil So Great?

 The oil extracted from grape seeds contains linoleic acid.
 While this particular fatty acid isn’t naturally produced by the human body, it’s necessary for the function of our major organs.
 Not getting enough of it can lead to hair loss and dry skin, scalp, and hair.

 - Linoleic acid is one of two types of essential fatty acids, which we can only get from food.

 - Research shows linoleic acid can reduce bad cholesterol and the risk of coronary heart disease.